cemysce/ytf/README.md

       * A playlist ID URL only makes sense if its maintainer is adding new videos to the start of the list, not the end of the list.
 Otherwise, `ytf`'s known-video logic will not work correctly.
-      * When using a playlist ID URL, last known upload date (see below) won't work so don't bother setting it.
   * the only **required** field
-* last known video ID, last known upload date
+* known video ID(s)
+  * comma-separated list
-  * if either or both specified, will be used to limit results in report
+  * if specified, will be used to limit results in report
-    * On its own, last known upload date becomes unreliable over time due to how `yt-dlp` approximates video upload dates (`ytf` may work around this in the future).
-  * if both missing, report will contain entire list of videos
+  * if missing, report will contain entire list of videos
-  * last known video ID will be updated automatically after each run
+  * will be populated/updated automatically after each run
-  * last known upload date will be updated automatically after each run, if URL was not a playlist ID
+  * if writing config file for initial run and you want to specify this, it should be sufficient to specify just the most recent video's ID
+  * `yt-dlp` supports limiting query to only videos uploaded after a specified date, but this feature has a few critical flaws preventing it from being used here.
+See comments in code for details.

 There is also an optional `verbose` property at the top-level, which if enabled will cause `ytf` to run `yt-dlp` in verbose mode.
 This is useful for debugging